 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment Task Task Type Weighting HURDLE Learning Outcome Evidence-Based Veterinary Medicine (EBVM) assignment Summative 25% No 1, 2 Clinical Research Skills (CRS) assignment Summative 25% Yes 1, 3 Final examination Summative 50% Yes 1, 2, 4
+Assessment Task Task Type Weighting HURDLE Learning Outcome Assessment Due Evidence-Based Veterinary Medicine (EBVM) assessment Summative 25% No 1, 2 One assessment between weeks 6 - 8 Clinical Research Skills (CRS) assessment Summative 25% Yes 1, 3 One assessment between weeks 10 - 11 Final examination Summative 50% Yes 1, 2, 4 November Examination Period

 Assessment Related RequirementsHURDLES: To pass this course students must attain:

-1. A minimum of 50% on the Research Project Proposal
+1. A minimum of 50% on the Clinical Research Skills assessment

 a.
-Students must attain a minimum of 40% on the project proposal to be eligible for additional assessment in the form of a resubmission of the proposal
+Students must attain a minimum of 40% on the Clinical Research Skills assessment to be eligible for additional assessment in the form of a resubmission